fjunior1/weatherDashboard/README.md

 to get weather and forecast info.

 The application saves a list of the latest searched cities and
-sets them in bottons in the search are to select.
+sets them in buttons in the search are to select.